-The SILK vocoder is designed by Skype for wideband audio in Voice over IP (VoIP).
+The SILK vocoder is designed by Skype as an internet wideband audio codec for use in Voice over IP (VoIP).
 It operates at four different sampling rates: 8 kHz narrowband, 12 kHz mediumband, 16 kHz wideband, and 24 kHz superwideband.
 These allow for the capture of higher frequencies, which provide fuller sound, while also allowing interoperability with the Public Switched Telephone Network (PSTN).
 SILK has automatic detection of superwideband audio and can downsample to wideband if there is no benefit to the inclusion of the higher frequencies.

 SILK has a variable bitrate (VBR) that can be set between 6 and 40 kbps, with higher bitrates providing better sound quality due to less quantization noise.
 SILK operates on 20 ms frames with a 5ms look ahead which causes a 25 ms algorithmic delay.
 The compressed audio is contained in packets of 20, 40, 60, 80 or 100 ms. Larger packets can provide a lower effective bitrate due to IP overhead per packet and certain parameters being conditionally encoded after the first frame per packet.
 Larger packets also cause longer delays and are more prone to errors due to lost packets.
 SILK has Low Bite Rate Redundancy (LBRR), also called Forward Error Correction (FEC), which makes it robust to packet loss.